controlplane-com/prefect-cpln/INSTRUCTIONS.md

 1. Navigate to the [Control Plane Console](https://console.cpln.io).
 2. Create a service account and assign it to the superusers group.
 3. Navigate to keys and generate a key for the service account.
-4. Store the key securely, as it will be used in the `CplnConfig` when creating the Work Pool.
+4. Store the key securely, as it will be used in the `Control Plane Configuration` block when creating the Work Pool.

 ## Deploy the Prefect Server